Ekpoa/PoaSkRewritev2/README.md

 If editing:
 If Intellij says it cannot find artifacts for the NMS:
+(You may need to delete the .paper-nms folder)
 On the maven tab (on the right), click each NMS module -> plugins -> paper-nms -> run the init

 #